nakaton/books/Readme.md

-This is a website built by using bootstrap.
+This is a website exercise, builting by using bootstrap.
 It is responsiable to desktop and mobile size.

 Desktop demo-img: